This post was first published in 2017 but has been updated in 2019 with the most recent information on the Torres del Paine W Trek.

 Rough Costs: $8-10/pp/night + cost of pre-purchased food and any rentals in Puerto Natales

-This is the cheapest and most basic way to experience the park, an option popular with backpackers, those on a tight budget, and camping enthusiasts.
-In this option, hikers sleep in designated camping areas along the W, cook their meals in designated cooking areas at each camp site, and carry all of their supplies (tent, mats, sleeping bags, cooking equipment, and food in their backpacks).
+This is the cheapest and most basic way to experience the Torres del Paine W trek, an option popular with backpackers, those on a tight budget, and camping enthusiasts.
+In this option, hikers sleep in designated Torres del Paine camping areas along the W, cook their meals in designated cooking areas at each campsite, and carry all of their supplies (tent, mats, sleeping bags, cooking equipment, and food in their backpacks).

-This type of experience requires prior multi-day hike experience and thorough preparation, as opportunities to stock up are very limited along the trail.
-For Camping and Cooking hikers weight of their bag will essentially determine the difficulty of the trek.
+This type of experience requires prior multi-day hike experience and thorough preparation, as opportunities to stock up are very limited along the Torres del Paine W trek.
+For camping and cooking hikers, the weight of their bag will essentially determine the difficulty of the trek.

 Supplies: It is recommended to bring all hiking and cooking equipment with you from home to ensure that you are familiar with the gear and are comfortable with using it at night and in bad weather.
 If you are traveling from afar or on a longer trip and you don’t want to carry your own hiking gear, it is possible to rent everything you need from a number of suppliers in Puerto Natales.

 ADD A LITTLE COMFORT: Instead of carrying all gear on your back, you can rent your tent and mat at each campsite inside the park, reducing the weight of your bag by a few kilos.
 To lighten your load even further, you can also plan to indulge in 1 or more cooked meals at the refugios.
-(The option to rock up and buy a meal without preordering was available at some, but not all refugios on the W).
+(The option to rock up and buy a meal without preordering was available at some, but not all refugios on the Torres del Paine W trek).
 See rates in the accommodation section below.

 Self Guided W Trek: Camping + Full Board